-If you’re one of the many following this winter roof mock-up research experiment that compares snow management system performance on three different roof types (side-by-side on one structure), you may recall that the building is a salt box design with a 7/12 pitch on one side and a 12/12 pitch on the other.
+Our research compares snow management system performance on three different roof types (side-by-side on one structure) on a salt box design.
+The roof has a 7/12 pitch on one side and a 12/12 pitch on the other.
 The 7/12 pitch faces Northwest while the 12/12 pitch faces Southeast.
 One roof area is synthetic slate shingles, the second area is composition shingles, and the third area is corrugated metal.

-We chose to install Alpine SnowGuards’ ALPINE SP-SHINGLE pad-style snow guards on the 7/12 pitch side.
+We installed Alpine SnowGuards’ Alpine SP-SHINGLE pad-style snow guards on the 7/12 pitch side.
+(While this snow guard has been discontinued, many other rigorously tested pad style snow guards are available.)

 We completed the installation of the PP120 system during the first few days of November 2019, on the 12/12 pitch side of the roof.
 We received several snowfalls between November and January, none resulting in much accumulation.